PrestaShop/prestashop-specs/core/back-office/Catalog-products-add-edit.md

   - **Choose the suppliers associated with this product**: All enabled suppliers are displayed with a checkbox before their names.
 If it’s checked, the product is associated to the supplier and displayed on the supplier page in front-office.

   - **Default supplier**: When you check a supplier, a radio button allowing to choose the default supplier appears.
-When there is only one supplier checked, the default supplier radio button is automatically checked (issue 9580) When there are many suppliers checked, it’s not mandatory to select a default supplier.
+When there is only one supplier checked, the default supplier radio button is automatically checked (<a href="https://github.com/PrestaShop/PrestaShop/issues/8580">issue 9580</a>)
+When there are many suppliers checked, it’s not mandatory to select a default supplier.
 You can save without choosing a default supplier.

  - **Supplier reference(s)**: This part is displayed only if you have associated at least one supplier to the product.
 The supplier's section also features a table that enables you to set the precise reference and unit price/currency for each product combination, per supplier.
 If the product has more than one supplier, the table will display each supplier one after the other.